curtburk/Fed-Navy-containerized-docker/README.md

 **Backend** — FastAPI server that receives image uploads, base64-encodes them, and sends multimodal prompts to vLLM's OpenAI-compatible API.
 Handles threat classification, geolocation generation, report assembly, and token usage tracking across VLM calls.

-**Inference Engine** — vLLM serving Qwen3-VL-8B-Instruct in BF16 on GPU.
+**Inference Engine** — vLLM serving Qwen3-VL-8B-Instruct-FP8 on GPU.
+FP8 quantization (block size 128) reduces memory usage to ~9GB while maintaining near-identical quality to the BF16 model.
 Exposes an OpenAI-compatible `/v1/chat/completions` endpoint on internal port 8090.
 Returns token usage statistics with each completion.

 **Containerization** — Based on `nvcr.io/nvidia/vllm:26.01-py3`.
 The entrypoint script starts vLLM in the background, waits for model loading, then starts the FastAPI application.
-The ~16GB model stays on the host and is mounted read-only.
+The model stays on the host and is mounted read-only.

 ---